 The last thing you want to do is what everyone is doing.
 So find a way to turn your topic on its head, be controversial, be different.

 Continually try new things and experiment with new angles.
 Yes, it is important to use methodologies and solid principles that work.
 I talk about all this in more detail throughout my Blog.

-But in today's noisy online environment where everyone seems to have something to say — you need to be constantly thinking about how you can be different.
-Rise above the cacophony of those typing about similar things in less than interesting ways.
+But in today’s noisy online environment where everyone seems to have something to say — you need to constantly think about how you can be different.
+So rise above the cacophony of those typing about similar things in less than interesting ways.